DPMJET/DPMJET/README.md

           University of Siegen
           D-57068 Siegen, Germany

-who was one of the original authors of the many predecessor codes.
+who inspired this one and the many predecessor codes.

 # Literature and references